 Ask if they noticed the person and if they understand why they might be asking for money.
 This will allow you to clear up any misconceptions your child may have.

 Your child may be upset to learn there are people who don’t have homes.
 Or who go hungry each day.
-They may cry or be angry about a friend at school who has to move because they are being evicted from their apartment.
+They may cry or be angry about a friend at school who has to move because of eviction from their apartment.

 You can’t pay a family’s rent each month to keep your child’s friend in school and giving homeless people money each day isn’t the answer to teaching your child about poverty.